mgraupe/LuigsAndNeumannSM5/README.md

 ##Properties

-* verbose - The level of messages displayed (0 or 1).
+* verbose - The level of program messages displayed (0 or 1).
 * timeOut - Timout (in sec) of the serial connection.
 * sleepTime - Delay (in sec) between write and read from the serial connection.
 * maxLoops - Maximal number of read - write loop tries before abort.